-Here, at the University of Tennessee, we strive to be at the forefront of changes that will transform professional education in architecture and design, changes that will enable the best and brightest students to pursue entrepreneurial initiatives, to lead creative teams, and to accelerate innovation.
-Through design research, our aim is to bring about healthy sustainable communities, drive advances in building technology, and connect our research with industry in order to create new economic opportunities for the citizens of this state, the region, and beyond.
+At the University of Tennessee, we strive to be at the forefront of changes that will enable the best and brightest students to pursue entrepreneurial initiatives, to lead creative teams, and to accelerate innovation.
+To do that, we are intensifying our efforts to bring new energy, strength, and purpose to our curriculum.
+In the past two years, we have added 18 faculty and staff members to an already strong cohort.

-As the demands of practice change at an unprecedented pace it is crucial to have an educational environment that supports innovative learning.
+As the demands of practice change at an unprecedented pace it is crucial to have an educational environment that supports innovative learning and develops intellectual agility.
 Our college is keenly aware that we are preparing students for a workplace that will be unlike the past.
-To meet the challenges of the future––to be ready for the world––our students work with state of the art design and fabrication technologies, engage faculty members and visitors with specialized expertise, and participate in study abroad programs centered in such locales as Italy, Poland, Germany, and Finland.
+To meet the challenges of the future––to be ready for the world–our students work with cutting-edge design and fabrication technologies, engage with faculty members and visitors with specialized expertise, and participate in study abroad programs centered in such locales as Italy, Poland, Germany, and Finland.

-To advance innovative curricula in the College of Architecture + Design, we will be adding the courses, programs, technological capability, intellectual capital, and industrial affiliates necessary to meet the global demand for creativity and reach our objective of being a center for design thinking.

 To enrich the learning experiences of our students we will engage research partners across the university––from engineering and agriculture to biology and business.
 We will challenge ourselves to think about design from the scale of molecules to manufacturing.
-And, to reinforce the idea that design is a competitive advantage, we will aspire to create value for everyone involved with our college.
+To reinforce the idea that design is a competitive advantage, we will aspire to create value for everyone involved with our community